 Pre Seed Round in 2019

-Anaphite Limited, established in 2016 and located in Bristol, United Kingdom, focuses on the development of graphene-based nanomaterials.
-The company specializes in creating graphene-enhanced cathodes designed for high-power, high-energy, and cost-effective lithium-ion batteries.
-Anaphite's innovative approach involves integrating graphene into composite materials through a scalable and economical process.
-This technology results in advanced properties that make their nanomaterials suitable for a variety of applications, including energy storage, air purification, and thermal management.
-By prioritizing affordability and versatility, Anaphite aims to make significant contributions to the commercialization of these technologies.
+Anaphite Limited is a startup based in Bristol, United Kingdom, that specializes in the development of graphene-based nanomaterials.
+Founded in 2016, the company focuses on creating graphene-enhanced cathode materials designed for high-performance, cost-effective lithium-ion batteries.
+Anaphite's innovative approach incorporates graphene into composite materials through a scalable and economical process, resulting in advanced properties suitable for various applications, including energy storage, air purification, and thermal management.
+By making these nanomaterials readily accessible at a low cost, Anaphite aims to enable businesses to leverage their potential across multiple sectors.

 Iceni Labs is an innovation commercialisation enterprise, with integrated research, development, test and manufacturing capability.
 Inter-disciplinary by nature, we combine commercial expertise with academic excellence, across the Defence and Security, Energy, Health and Consumer sectors.
 Our professional networks bridge artificial intelligence, automated creativity, electronics, energy, materials, nanotechnology and software.
 We invent and innovate in-house, foster high-potential technologies, and aggregate capabilities globally, to produce innovative, disruptive products that deliver more than the sum of their parts.
 By providing technical, executive, commercial and capital support, our Innovation-Exploitation Programme enhances value proposition and reduces risk exposure, while developing creativity, flexibility and robustness.
 Our goal is for our ‘wrap around’ idea to patent to product approach to become recognised globally as a catalyst for successful innovation.
 We are bridging the challenging gap between ‘thinking’ and ‘doing’.